tigris-mt/aurum/README.md

 In the compiled repository, certain submodules are removed for the sake of space, linked here:
 * [minetest_game](https://github.com/minetest/minetest_game)

-You can view the materials that originate from such submodules in [symlink_report.txt](symlink_report.txt)
+You can view the assets and code that originate from such submodules in [symlink_report.txt](symlink_report.txt)